3 Easy Ways to Immediately Improve Communication with Your Partner

 Now that he’s confident in his role, he can throw on some sweats, get comfy on the couch, and relax.
 He no longer sees the need to talk because his goal is accomplished.

-When you realize that men and women view and experience communication differently, it’s easy to wrap your head around these 3 key game-changing points of view.
+When you realize that men and women view and experience communication differently, it’s easy to wrap your head around these three key game-changing points of view.

-POV #3.
-It’s up to you to take responsibility for the need to communicate in your relationship.
+- It’s up to you to take responsibility for the need to communicate in your relationship.
 It’s not his need, so he’s not going to initiate action.
-It’s your need so it’s your job to initiate a change.
+It’s your need, so it’s your job to initiate a change.

-Now that you know these 3 critical points of view, I can show you 3 ways to immediately improve communication with your partner.
+Now that you know these three critical points of view, I can show you three ways to immediately improve communication with your partner.

-1. The simplest way to elicit more conversation from your man is to change your question from, “How was your day?” to “What did you do today?”
+1. The simplest way to elicit more conversation from your man is to change your question from the Venus phrase: “How was your day?” to the Mars phrase: “What did you do today?”

 He’s not purposely being difficult.
 This question just doesn’t trigger a response in him.

 You’ll notice a man rarely says, “bad.”
 This is because if a man’s day was bad, he’s not going to want to talk about it.
 Men have this amazing thing called an “off switch” where they’re actually capable of putting their unsolvable problems out of sight and out of mind.
 (I’m so jealous!
 I want one!)

 If it’s a bad day and you interview him about the details, he’s going to resent you for bringing up an issue he had safely put away so that he could enjoy his time with you.